 Herb gardens are one of my favorite things about spring and summer because you begin watching your plants grow, and eventually use them at the dinner table.
 It’s tasty and healthy to use these natural flavors instead of plain old salt and experiment with different foods.

-Here are some lesser known facts about a few of my favorite herbs:
+If you’re thinking of starting an herb garden during COVID-19, here are some lesser known facts about a few of my favorite herbs:

 Basil has to be my favorite of all herbs; it’s versatile, flavorful and I love to make a batch of fresh pesto.
 You can put it on everything from pasta to veggies to grilled meat all summer long.
 It packs a flavorful punch, but basil has nutritional perks, too.
 It’s loaded with antioxidants and just two tablespoons of fresh basil contains about 22 micrograms, or 25 percent, of your recommended daily intake of vitamin K. Vitamin K is involved in the formation of healthy tissues, bone and blood clotting.
 Bonus tip: For the best punch of flavor, add basil in the last minute or two of cooking your dish, or sprinkle it on the top just before serving.